rieckpil/progmot/content/post/one-year-course-release.md

 ![Sales report overview after one year](/img/tsbam-earnings-after-one-year.png)

-### The learning curve is steep - not only for your coding and presentation skills
+### Steep Learning Curve not only for your coding and presentation skills

 The learnings were HUGE.
 I learned so much about tracking and optimizing conversion rates, A/B testing, checkout process, online marketing learning how to sell, learning how to advertise, how to work on customer complaints etc. This knowledge plays back to my job as a software developer as I also see things from a different angle.

-### Don't try to get everything perfect from day one
+### Starting Small

 It's many topics to handle when selling courses on the Internet.
 You have to ensure the participants have a smooth checkout process, the access is working, and your landing page has a reasonable page speed to be accessed worldwide.
 You can easily get lost in various parts of creating, advertising and selling your content.
 I usually stop when I have a good enough solution and come back later to the topic.
 I did not start with the most compelling (and might still have areas of improvement there) sales copy but improved it over time.
 There's so much to do.
 Start small, and iterate.
 Don't get frustrated if something's not working immediately.

 Can't you find the root cause for your not-so-optimal page speed?
 Give your best and otherwise sleep a night over it.

+## Retrospect - What to Improve

+Looking back to the first year of this adventure, there are several things I would have done differently.
+Let's take a look at them.

+### Use a Merchant of Record

+... and thank me later

+If you're selling to EU customers, rather pick a merchant of record to sell your digital products.
+Take a few minutes to read about VAT handling of digital goods (especially for EU customers), and you'll thank me later.
+I'm still handling VAT for myself, and the effort is reasonable.
+Both SendOwl and [Quaderno*](https://rieckpil.de/a/quaderno) work well together.
+But if I would start over, I'd pick a provider that handles all tax implications.
+That's more time for me to focus on improving the course.

+### Adjust the Expectation for the Course Participants

+I first thought my content is not good enough or they stopped after the first lesosns.

+Don't expect your course participants to go through the course immediately.
+That was one of the interesting findings.
+I usually always start a course I've bought right away.
+That's not the case for everybody, though.
+I still see participants that did not even start with lesson one.
+That's okay - they might start when they have time.

-### Use IDEA live templates to avoid blocker while typing
+### Use IDEA Live Templates to Avoid Blockers While Recording

 IntelliJ IDEA, the Java IDE I'm using daily provides a feature to easily prepare code snippets as [live templates](https://www.jetbrains.com/help/idea/using-live-templates.html).
 While re-typing the tests for my online course and recording them, I made several mistakes.
 Sometimes, I even forgot the correct import.
 You can add basic code skeletons with live templates and use this foundation to speed up the recording.
 When using templates, it's important to find the right balance of magically inserting everything and typing.
 You can't just paste a 15 LoC long implementation and assume the course participant gets what you're doing.

-## Retrospective - What I Would Have Done Differently

-Looking back to the first year of this adventure, there are several things I would have done differently.
-Let's take a look at them.

 ### Support Purchase Power Parity from Day One